SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Related work

-To achieve a more photorealistic rendering effect, physically based rendering (PBR)~\cite{pharr2023physically} is proposed to simulate the light and surfaces using real-world optical principles.
+\textbf{Physically based rendering.} To achieve a photorealistic rendering effect, physically based rendering (PBR)~\cite{pharr2023physically} is proposed to simulate the light and surfaces using real-world optical principles.
 Reversely, physically based inverse rendering seeks a way to decompose light and surface factors from the images~\cite{bi2020neural,munkberg2022extracting,bi2020deep,boss2021nerd}.
 IDR~\cite{yariv2020multiview} proposes a surface reconstruction method that simultaneously disentangles the geometry and appearance.
-Subsequent works incorporate inverse rendering into the neural rendering pipeline.
-For light representation, PhySG~\cite{zhang2021physg} utilizes Spherical Gaussian (SG), and Neural-PIL~\cite{boss2021neural} employs an illumination embedding to represent ambient light in inverse rendering.
-For objects with special material, Nero~\cite{liu2023nero} devises a method for high-reflectance objects, while subsurface scattering is considered in~\cite{che2020towards} for translucent objects.
+Subsequent works incorporate inverse rendering into the neural rendering pipeline, developing various methods for general objects~\cite{zhang2021physg,boss2021neural}, and enhancing decomposition effects for objects with specialized materials~\cite{liu2023nero,che2020towards}.
 NeuFace~\cite{zheng2023neuface} proposes a decomposition pipeline for human faces, taking into account the sophisticated properties of facial skin reflectance.
-However, face decomposition is an ill-posed problem, and there is no ground truth for reflectance components, leading NeuFace to frequently fail in accurately decomposing specular reflectance.
+However, without ground truth for reflectance components, face decomposition is an ill-posed problem, causing NeuFace to often struggle with accurately decomposing reflectance.
 Additionally, NeuFace does not consider the effect of subsurface scattering on facial skin, resulting in less realistic PBR~\cite{yang2023light}.
-In this work, with our novel face template and the single-person refinement module, which further considers subsurface scattering effects, we can robustly decompose geometry and reflectance in a more realistic manner from sparse-view images.
+In this work, with our novel facial template and the single-person refinement module, which further considers subsurface scattering effects, we can robustly decompose geometry and reflectance in a more realistic manner from sparse-view images.